olegantonyan/mpz/README.md

 ## Limitations

 - Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);
-- Lacks some "expected" features like tracks rearranging within playlist;
 - Global hotkeys don't work in Wayland.

 Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux.
 You can enable it via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz`.